A Fuchsia package is a hierarchical collection of files that provides one or more programs,

 The contents file.
 This file is created by the

-tool.
+command.
 This file maps the user-facing file names of a package to the Merkle root of those files.

 Additionally, the meta/